Callymags/MS2-Arrow-Dash/README.md

 * The following thread was used to help play audio once a random direction was generated.
 [View here.](https://stackoverflow.com/questions/9419263/how-to-play-audio)
+* The following thread allowed me to play the audio files on the iPhone Safari browser by getting the user’s permission through an initial button click.
+[View here.](https://stackoverflow.com/questions/31776548/why-cant-javascript-play-audio-files-on-iphone-safari)

 2. **YouTube**